 Hailed as a national treasure, Anthony pushes the boundaries of art, normality and acceptance with his strange and beautiful creations.
 He states: “Intertwangleism is how I look at people and break them down to their primordial beginnings.
 Almost like x-ray vision, seeing through a person’s clothes, through their skin and muscles and veins and bones – even their shadow.
 These first skeletonised paintings are just the first phase of my Theory to take over the art world as we know it.”
 Butch – we look forward to it!

 Photos: Dimitris Amvrazis

-Butch Anthony: Intertwangleism is on at Black Rat Projects until 23rd February 2013, for further information visit here.
+Butch Anthony: Intertwangleism is at Black Rat Projects until 23rd February 2013.